Contributed By Legance – Avvocati Associati

 Rules on data protection and privacy govern the treatment of parties' data enclosed in court filings.
 Parties are allowed, at any time, to request that the court conceal their names and personal data before the issuance of a judgment.

 Also, in application of a European directive, lawyers who are admitted to practice in another EU member state are allowed to appear before Italian courts along with an Italian attorney.
-In order to do so, the foreign lawyer has to be first registered in the national bar registry as an avvocato stabilito.
-In order to appear before the Italian Supreme Court, the avvocato stabilito is also requested to prove that he or she has at least 12 years of experience.
+In order to do so, the foreign lawyer has to be registered in the national bar registry as an avvocato stabilito.
+In order to appear before the Italian Supreme Court, the avvocato stabilito is also requested to prove that they have at least 12 years of experience.

 Not applicable, see 2.1 Third-Party Litigation Funding.